-Post-redesign cohorts were compiled and tracked separately for each of the four academic years since the redesign.
+Post-redesign cohorts were compiled and tracked separately for each of the five academic years since the redesign.
 A summary of the performance rates for each transitional language arts cohort is provided in the graph and table below.
 For each performance rate shown, data are being collected and analyzed cumulatively for the six-year period from the point students begin taking language arts at SSC.
 Consequently, as was the case for transitional math cohorts, rates for the completion of remediation, completion of college-level composition, and graduation could increase as time elapses provided students persist.

-Language Arts Transitional Education Cohort 1 2009-2012 2013-14 2014-15 2015-16 2016-17 Students Entering Transitional Language Arts 1020 200 197 202 167 Completed Remediation 46.5% (474) 63.0% (126) 67.5% (133) 64.4% (130) 59.3% (99) Completed Comp I 28.4% (290) 44.0% (88) 49.2% (97) 43.1% (87) 28.1% (47) Graduation 12.6% (129) 9.5% (19) 11.7% (23) 2.0% (4) 0% (0)
+Language Arts Transitional Education 2009-2012 2014-15 2015-16 2016-17 2017-18 Students Entering Transitional Language Arts 1020 200 197 202 167 68 Students Entering Comp I through Special Projects 97 Total Transitional Education Students 1020 200 197 202 167 165 Completed Remediation 33.5% (342) 63% (126) 67.5% (133) 64.4% (130) 60.5% (101) 75.2% (124) Completed Comp 1 19.7% (201) 44% (88) 49.7% (98) 44.6% (90) 35.9% (60) 64.2% (106) Graduated 7.9% (81) 10% (20) 17.3% (34) 8.4%(17) 0.6% (1) 0% (0)

 As shown in the above graph, the pre-redesign rate for completion of language arts remediation was only 46.5%.
 The post-redesign four-year average rate of completion of remediation was 63.6%, a rather significant increase.
-The rate of completion of composition I by transitional students experienced a similar but more modest increase from 28.4% in the baseline cohort to more than 40% in each of the next three cohorts.
-It is anticipated that the 2016-17 cohort will experience a similar increase over the course of the next academic year.
+For the most recent redesign, the rate of completion was 75.2%.
+The rate of completion of composition I by transitional students experienced a similar but more modest increase from 28.4% in the baseline cohort to 64.2% using the co-requisite model.

-The story on graduation rates is less encouraging.
-The pre-redesign graduation rate for developmental language arts students was 12.9%.
-Each of the post-redesign transitional cohorts to the point have graduated at a rate less than the pre-redesign rate.
+The story on graduation rates is also encouraging, albeit less encouraging than the mathematics data.
+The pre-redesign graduation rate for developmental language arts students was 7.9%.
+Each of the first 3 post-redesign transitional cohorts to the point have graduated at a rate more than the pre-redesign rate but not a great deal more.
 At this point in the data collection, there appears to be no correlation between increasing the completion rates in composition I and increasing graduation rates for transitional language arts students.
-Students are completing composition I at an increased rate, but still not graduating.
+Students are completing composition I at an increased rate, but still not graduating at an acceptable pace.
 It is possible that post-redesign graduation rates will surpass the pre-redesign rates as each cohort gets deeper into its six-year data collection cycle.
 Based on the lack of correlation between increased completion rates for composition I and graduation, it seems reasonable to conclude composition I is not serving as a roadblock to graduation for SSC students.
 Unfortunately, that also might mean students who arrive at SSC requiring language arts remediation are not able to function effectively in reading and writing intensive courses both before and after remediation.
 This dichotomy is under further discussion and analysis.
 Of particular use in those discussions will be analysis of sub-cohorts within the larger cohort of transitional language arts students.
 For example, analysis of the cohort of students who previously placed into the lowest level of developmental courses in both reading and writing might prove informative.